-Cookbook A full code sample can be found in the Cookbook topic general-programming/error handling.
+Cookbook A full code sample can be found in the Cookbook topic general-programming/error\handling.

 Warnings.
 Some problem conditions are detected by PDFlib internally, but do not justify interrupting the program flow by throwing an exception.
-Instead of throwing an exception, a description of the condition is logged.
-Logging can be enabled as follows:
+Instead of throwing an exception, a description of the condition is logged (see Section 3.1.2, "Logging", page 61, for more details about the logging feature).We recommend the following approach with respect to warnings: